Helpful Voting Links — Kansas

 You can vote in person at your county election's office office from October 22nd to November 5th at noon before the election, using an advance ballot.
 No excuse required.

 To cast an advance ballot by mail, first you’ll need to apply for an advance ballot (click here) no later than November 2nd.
-Then, when you complete your ballot, it must be postmarked by the day before the election.
+Then, when you complete your ballot, it must be received by election day.